 There are four types of lupus: systemic lupus erythematosus (the most common type), cutaneous lupus erythematosus (lupus of the skin), drug-induced lupus erythematosus and neonatal lupus (a rare condition that affects newborns of women with lupus).
 There is no cure for lupus but there are ways to treat it.

-Dr. Dixie Swanson, a former pediatrician and health reporter, was diagnosed with systemic lupus erythematosus two decades ago and has learned to manage the disease.
-Though she had to give up her dual careers and living a "100 mph life", she is not letting lupus break her spirit.
+To get the full scoop on lupus, SheKnows previously talked with Dr. Dixie Swanson, a former pediatrician and health reporter, who was diagnosed with systemic lupus erythematosus two decades ago and has learned to manage the disease.

 Dr. Dixie Swanson: Lupus usually affects women of childbearing age, roughly 15 to 45 years old.
 But anyone can get it at any time.
 Women outnumber men by 9 to 1, but no one knows why.
 About 10 percent of cases have a genetic component — someone else in the family has had lupus — but why people get it is unknown.
 It is a classic autoimmune disorder; I call it the ugly step-sister of rheumatoid arthritis.
 It doesn’t gnarl up your joints, but it can cause damage by inflaming anything it chooses, from your brain to your skin.

 SK: How can women protect themselves from getting lupus?